ShreyDudhia/StockVoice/.ipynb_checkpoints/README-checkpoint.md

 # UNCC Fintech Bootcamp Project 2
-# Stock Voice
+# Clickbait
-### Analyzing the last 16 months of news to determine which types of articles had the greatest impact on the stock market (DJIA, S&P500, Russell 2000) and then creating a tool to determine the impact of current articles on the market.
+### Analyze news headlines from 2020 and create a tool to determine the impact of current articles on the DJIA, S&P 500, & Russell 2000

 ## Presented By:
 - Shrey Dudhia